mvadari/xrpl-docs/Atomic.md

 This eliminates the risk of partial completion and unexpected outcomes, fostering a more reliable and predictable user experience for complex operations.
 By introducing atomic transactions, developers gain the ability to design innovative features and applications that were previously hindered by the lack of native smart contracts for conditional workflows.
 This empowers them to harness the full potential of the XRP Ledger's built-in features while ensuring robust execution of complex processes.

-Some use-cases that may be enabled by atomic transactions include:
+Some use-cases that may be enabled by atomic transactions include (but are certainly not limited to):
 * All or nothing: Mint an NFT and create an offer for it in one transaction.
 If the offer creation fails, the NFT mint is reverted as well.
 * Trying out a few offers: Submit multiple offers with different amounts of slippage, but only one will succeed.
 * Platform fees: Package platform fees within the transaction itself, simplifying the process.